gargmegham/Portfolio-V1/content/about/index.md

   - AWS
   - Heroku
   - Computer Vision
-  - Optical Character Recognition
-  - Object Detection
   - Recommendation Systems
+  - NLP
 ---

-Hello!
-I'm Megham, a software engineer based out of Haryana, India.
+I'm based out of Haryana, India.

-I enjoy creating solutions that help people be more productive in whatever they are aiming at, solutions can be in the form of code, or content.
-My goal is to always build solutions that are highly scalable, rewarding to use and are speed performant.
+I enjoy creating solutions that help people be more productive in whatever they like doing and leave the grunt work for the software.
+The solutions that I build are mostly in the form of code, or content.
+My goal is to build solutions that are scalable, easy to use and are rewarding to build for me.

-Graduated in July 2020 from [Jaypee University](http://www.juit.ac.in/), I have worked on variety of web development and data science projects with multiple MNCs creating impact that reached millions of users across the globe.
+Graduated in July 2020 from [Jaypee University](http://www.juit.ac.in/), I have worked on variety of Web Dev, ML and Data Science related projects.

-Here are a few technologies I've been worked with over the last few years:
+Here are a few technologies I've been working with over the last few years: